frenya/frenya.github.io/_projects/1b-todoist-review.md

 ---
 name: Todoist Review
-tools: [vscode, typescript]
+tools: [meteor, react]
 image: /assets/img/todoist-review.png
 description: Online tool that let's you do a proper GTD weekly review with Todoist.
+Take your productivity to the next level.
 ---

 # Todoist Review